okay16/SeaSure/README.md

 # SeaSure
-Code for hack for Earth - Animal Wellbeing category
+Here is Code for Hack for Earth 2020 - Animal Wellbeing category.
+I participated alone in this 36 hour long hackathon.